From BR Bullpen

 In 1999, SABR named Fisk the 92nd greatest player of the 20th century.
 USA Today named Fisk the greatest athlete from Vermont.
 Using a different criteria, Fisk was named New Hampshire's most outstanding athlete by Sports Illustrated.

 In 2005, Fisk was feted at Fenway Park where the left field foul pole was renamed "Fisk Pole."
 Also, a statue of Fisk was unveiled in August 2005 at New Comiskey Park in Chicago.
 His uniform number 27 has been retired by the Red Sox as has his 72 with the White Sox.
+The Red Sox kept inviting Fisk to throw out the first pitch in Game 6 of a World Series, but they swept both the 2004 World Series and 2007 World Series; he finally got his chance in the clincher of the 2013 World Series.

 "Just being around a guy like (Fisk) makes a difference.
 It's his attitude, his presence."
 Ozzie Guillen.